 A graduate of this program should be able to:

-- Demonstrate a basic knowledge of solid state devices and circuits.
+- Demonstrate basic knowledge of construction procedures and electrical wiring techniques.

 - Demonstrate knowledge of the use of test equipment and the electrical theory used in troubleshooting repair, and operation of circuits, systems, and equipment.

 - Demonstrate knowledge of the theory and mechanics of rotating machinery, programmable controllers, transformers, and instrumentation.